personnummer/meta/README.md

 ### Valid

-The valid method version that supports numbers argument will be removed.
+The valid method version that supports number arguments will be removed.

 ### Class

-The package should include a class that should be the return value of `parse`
+The package should include a class that which should be the return value of `parse`

 ```js
 class Personnummer {